 Waiver of Environmental Rules: Pre-Filing Notice.
-In

-Decision No. 7 concerning the Primary Application in Finance

-Docket No. 33388, served May 30, 1997, the Board granted the

-primary applicants, including NSRC and its subsidiaries, such as requires six months advance written notice to the Board's Section of Environmental Analysis ("SEA") before filing a construction application under 49 U.S.C.
-10901, if an Environmental Impact
+In Decision No. 7 concerning the Primary Application in Finance Docket No. 33388, served May 30, 1997, the Board granted the primary applicants, including NSRC and its subsidiaries, such as NW, a waiver of the environmental rule in 49 CFR 1105.10(a) that requires six months advance written notice to the Board's Section of Environmental Analysis ("SEA") before filing a construction application under 49 U.S.C.
+10901, if an Environmental Impact Statement ("EIS") is required or contemplated.